huyoujinlab/scRCAT-seq/README.md

 ### This project consists of two parts.

-* The [first part](https://github.com/huyoujinlab/scCAT-seq/tree/master/data_processing) is code used to data pre-processing and peak correction.
+* The [first part](https://github.com/huyoujinlab/scCAT-seq/tree/master/data_processing) contains the scripts for data pre-processing, TSS/TES peak calling, and correction.

-* The [second part](https://github.com/huyoujinlab/scCAT-seq/tree/master/Analysing) is code used to analyse the data from scCAT-seq.
+* The [second part](https://github.com/huyoujinlab/scCAT-seq/tree/master/Analysing) contains the scripts to further analyze the data and generate the relevant figures.

 You can switch to the subfolder to get detailed information.